eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the relevant entities, maintain a registry and enable third party access to the registry information.
-The terms and conditions of entities to become registered are for each registrar to determine unless specified in e.g., EU law or sectoral rules.
+The terms and conditions of entities to become registered are for each registrar to determine unless specified in e.g., sectoral rules.

 #### 4.1.5 Qualified Electronic Attestation of Attributes Providers
 Qualified EAA are provided by QTSPs.
-The eIDAS Regulation Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
+The general Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
 QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with EUDI Wallets and potentially an interface towards Authentic Sources to verify attributes.
-QEAAs provide information or the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability for the QEAA Providers to receive any information about the use of the attestations.
+QEAA Providers provide information or the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability to receive any information about the use of the attestations.
 The terms and conditions of these services are for each QTSP to determine, beyond what is specified in the eIDAS Regulation.

 #### 4.1.6 Non-Qualified Electronic Attestation of Attributes Providers
 Non-qualified EAA can be provided by any Trust Service Provider.
 While they are supervised under eIDAS, it can be assumed that other legal or contractual frameworks than eIDAS mostly govern the rules for provision, use and recognition of EAA.
 Such other frameworks may cover policy areas such as driving licences, educational credentials, digital payments, although they may also rely on qualified Electronic Attestation of Attributes Providers.
-For EAA to be used in the context of the EUDI Wallet, TSPs offer Users a way to request and obtain EAA, meaning they need to technically comply with EUDI Wallet interface specifications.
+For EAA to be used, TSPs offer Users a way to request and obtain EAA, meaning they need to technically comply with EUDI Wallet interface specifications.
 Depending on the domain rules, EAA providers may provide validity information about EAA, without having an ability to receive any information about the use of the EAA.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.

 #### 4.1.7 Qualified and Non-Qualified Certificates for Electronic Signature/Seal Providers